Avoxel284/barbara/README.md

 ## **WORK IN PROGRESS!**

-Library is in development, use at your own risk.
+Library is in development, use at your own risk. **Will finish working on this once I have the chance**

 <br>
 <br>